ARM-software/psa-api/doc/crypto/api/ops/signature.rst

     These functions can also be used on the specialized signature algorithms, with a hash or encoded-hash as input.
 See also `PSA_ALG_IS_SIGN_HASH()`.

+    Many modern signature algorithms have been designed to also accept a context string to provide domain separation.
+Release 1.4.0 introduced four new functions that accept contexts: `psa_sign_message_with_context()` `psa_sign_hash_with_context()`, `psa_verify_message_with_context()` `psa_verify_hash_with_context()`.

+    If called with a zero-length context, these functions are - except for the Edwards 25519 curve, see ``PSA_ALG_PURE_EDDSA`` - produce the same signature as the original function.

+    It is an error to provide a non-empty context with an algorithms that does not accept contexts.

+    Code written to be cryptographically agile can use the new functions, provided it guards against providing a non-empty context with an algorithm that does not support  them.

+    There is a support macro ``PSA_ALG_SUPPORTS_CONTEXT`` that can be used to determine if the implementation of an algorithm supports the use of non-empty contexts.

 See :secref:`single-part-signature`.

 .. _rsa-sign-algorithms: